Habbex/fastify-course/basic-server-with-postgres/README.md

 This readme will explain how to update our current basic we-application to communicate with a Database, in this case postgres DB.

-## Setup Postgres and Adminer with Docker compose.

 ## Install pg and fastify-postgres plugin
 1. `npm i pg @fastify/postgres --save`